Ryan-Burgett/shape-id/README.md

 # OpenCV Properties Identifier

-A collection of python progams using OpenCV to attempt to identify basic shapes and colors.
+A collection of python progams using OpenCV to attempt to identify basic shapes, colors, text, objects, faces, etc.

 ## TODO(ideas):